simon-javier/backup-manuscript-thesis/main.typ

 // (Desktop Application) and Web Application

 // The classification of the nail only revolves around 10 labels.
+//
+// The classification of the nail only revolves around 10 labels.
 // We have not acquired datasets of the probabilities of systemic diseases based on nail biomarkers.
 Thus, we resort to probabilities from literature
+//

 === Scope and Limitation of the Study
 The general purpose of this study, titled "Probabilistic Detection of Systemic Diseases Using Deep Learning on Fingernail Biomarkers: A Preventive Healthcare Approach," is to develop an innovative and user-friendly system that leverages deep learning and probabilistic modeling to classify fingernail disorders and infer systemic diseases.
 The system aims to empower individuals globally by providing a non-invasive, accessible tool for early health screening, promoting preventive healthcare through early detection and actionable recommendations.